Bahrain police disperse march with water cannon

 The junction's pearl monument, once a national landmark, was razed after the protests last year.
 Opposition figures have said they wanted to mark the anniversary of the protests by re-occupying the area.
 There have been clashes in nearby Shi'ite villages all week.

-Said Yousif Almuhafda, an opposition activist, said different groups totaling around 30 people had tried Monday to approach the roundabout, which is under heavy guard.
+Said Yousif Almuhafda, an opposition activist, said different groups totalling around 30 people had tried on Monday to approach the roundabout, which is under heavy guard.
 Some were arrested after tear gas was fired.

 He said that earlier Zainab Al-Khawaja, a prominent activist whose father is one of 14 opposition leaders in jail, had been released following her arrest when she approached the roundabout with a group of people last week.